Account Pricing, Commissions, and Fees

 In summary, we recommend Scottrade for IRA accounts, to beginners and mutual funds investors.
 TD Ameritrade Thinkorswim would work better for everyone else.

-You could also open accounts with both firms (with no money down at TDA and just $500 at Scottrade) with no obligation (non-IRA accounts don't have account closing fee)
+You could also open accounts with both firms (with no money down at TDA and $2,500 at Scottrade) with no obligation (non-IRA accounts don't have account closing fee).

-It could be done in about 20 minutes, and you can take advantage of everything these top brokers have to offer at no charge.
+It could be done in about 20 minutes, and you can take advantage of everything these top brokerage houses have to offer at no charge.